 Recommendations:

-We recommend investigations that seek to understand mechanisms underlying impaired respiratory function during sleep and how these understanding might guide therapy to prevent complications.
+We recommend investigations that seek to understand mechanisms underlying impaired respiratory mechanics during sleep and how this understanding might guide therapy to prevent complications.

 We recommend studies that improve our understanding of gas exchange impairment during sleep in COPD.